A Tragic Love Story in an Eighteenth-Century Manuscriptby Angelika Koch

 The Tale Begins

 Our tale begins with an unassuming manuscript, bound in a simple black cover, lacking both a title slip and any indication of a title or the name of an author inside the book.
 Small in size, measuring merely 14.5 × 19.2 cm in a horizontal (yokohon 横本) format, the handwritten text sprawls across no more than 22 folios, the monotony of the black-ink brushwork interrupted at intervals by ten color illustrations, which closely follow the narrative inside.
-It is the designation "top secret" (深秘) in the handwritten colophon on the final page, dated Shōtoku 4 (1714), that first alerts the modern reader to the "classified" and risqué nature of the contents.
+It is the designation "top secret" (shinpi 深秘) in the handwritten colophon on the final page, dated Shōtoku 4 (1714), that first alerts the modern reader to the "classified" and risqué nature of the contents.

 A photograph of the back cover of the Shudō tsuya monogatari manuscript, which is a black, almost dark blue color with worn edges and crackles in the paper.